TristynKahrs/TestsBase/README.md

 - "mypy src" to check for type errors
 - "flake8 src" to check for linting errors
 - "pytest" to run tests
-- "tox" to run tests for all environments and python versions
+- "tox" to run tests for all listed python versions

 ### pyproject.toml
 investigate this config
-*addopts* infers package name from src, change to match
+*addopts* infers package name from ./src/, change to match

 ### setup.cfg
 investigate this config
 *install_requires* infers requirements from requirements.txt
-*packages* infers package name from src, change to match *[options.package_data]* uses package name, change to match
+*packages* infers package name from ./src/, change to match *[options.package_data]* uses package name, change to match

 ### ./tests/
 test_*.py contains the tests themselves
-/conftests.py contains fixtures for the tests *fixtures may be removed if not needed*
+conftests.py contains fixtures for the tests *fixtures may be removed if not needed*

 ---